Is your child doing cartwheels at the thought of being a cheerleader? It's not just

 like pyramids, tosses, and gymnastic moves.

-safety rules.
-A safe program has direct adult supervision, proper conditioning, skills
+USA Cheer has given safety rules.
+A safe program has direct adult supervision, correct

-A qualified and knowledgeable adviser or coach must be on hand.
+A qualified and knowledgeable coach must be on hand.

 Practice sessions should be supervised.
 They should be held in a safe and fitting

-Individual and squad ability levels should be recognized.
-Stunts should be planned
+Individual and squad ability levels should be carefully evaluated.
+Only stunts that